kubernetes/autoscaler/cluster-autoscaler/cloudprovider/clusterapi/README.md

 > `--cloud-config` is the flag for specifying a mount volume path to the kubernetes configuration (ie KUBECONFIG) to the cluster-autoscaler for communicating with the cluster-api management cluster for the purpose of scaling machines.

 > [!IMPORTANT]
-> `--kubeconfig` is the flag to configure the cluster to watch for the need of autoscaling.
+> ``--kubeconfig` is the flag for specifying a mount volume  path to the kubernetes configuration (ie KUBECONFIG) to the cluster-autoscaler for communicating with the cluster-api workload cluster for the purpose of watching Nodes and Pods.
+This flag can be affected by the desired topology for deploying the cluster-autoscaler, please see the diagrams below for more information.

 You will also need to provide the path to the kubeconfig(s) for the management and workload cluster you wish cluster-autoscaler to run against.
 To specify the